Don’t assume you know what users are thinking.

 You may also implement a UX audit to estimate a new product design before its development.
 It’s very useful because at this stage you are still able to make changes that will not waste much time and not cause financial losses.

 A goal of an effective UX audit is to remove issues and create an easier and more smooth user journey.
 It can help increase user engagement, conversions, and satisfaction.

 A mobile UX design audit is like a financial audit.
 Even when you are sure everything is clear and seamless, you’ll sleep better after it’s double-checked.

 Free UX Audit Checklist

-That’s why Fulcrum.Rocks created a FREE UX Audit Checklist with “how-to” information.
-It's appropriate not only for mobile UX audit but also for websites.
+We at Fulcrum.Rocks love to be helpful for our clients and readers, so we have created a FREE UX Audit Checklist with “how-to” information.
 This checklist is an awesome knowledge base on what items to check and how to improve them.